 After the successful completion of the course, student will be able to:

 - 1. Demonstrate parallel regions and Loop parallelism. - 2.
 Implement basic parallelization and synchronization methods with OpenMP. - 3.
 Explain MPI operations, data types and Functional parallelism. - 4.
-Design and develop MPI programs for Process management and synchronization.
+Develop MPI programs for Process management and synchronization.